nathanielgreen/Project-Skeletons/css-single-page-app/README.md

 ## Using it

-The default settings uses the script `viewSwitcher.js` which contains the function `switchSection(section)`, as well as jQuery Click events for triggering the view switcher.
+The default settings use the script `viewSwitcher.js` which contains the function `switchSection(section)`, as well as jQuery Click events for triggering the view switcher.